MozzaVID: Mozzarella Volumetric Image Dataset: Introduction

+Volumetric images reveal the internal shape and structure of objects, making them important for a wide range of fields such as medical imaging~\cite{singh2020a, doi2007a, heimann2009a}, material science~\cite{salvo2010a, maire2014a,plessis2019a}, paleontology~\cite{sutton2008a,cunningham2014a} and food science~\cite{Schoeman2016, Du2019}.
 With the growing use of volumetric data, many image analysis algorithms have been developed to work well with this modality.
 Most notably, the versatility and power of deep learning methods have caused them to dominate research contributions, especially in the medical field~\cite{zhou2021a, litjens2017a, Shen2017, mridha2022a}.
 Together with this development, an interest in obtaining comprehensive, well-curated volumetric datasets~\cite{walsh2021a, setio2017a, Menze2015, mota2024} has grown proportionally.

-While the availability of volumetric datasets grows, their scope is still far from those known in 2D datasets.
-Volumetric imaging requires complex acquisition setups and typically generates few, very large image instances (between 1 and 100).
-Additionally, its most common area of use -- medical research -- poses further practical constraints on data collection and sharing \cite{national2016principles}.
-As a result, the largest existing volumetric datasets are limited to a few moderately sized collections (containing between 100 and 10,000 volumes)~\cite{BRATS_new,lidc-idri,21PAMI-SANet,heller2020kits19challengedata300}.
-However, these bigger datasets usually target a complex scientific question that is difficult to address within a single deep-learning task.
+While the availability of volumetric datasets grows, their scope is still far from that known in 2D datasets.
+Volumetric imaging requires complex acquisition setups, and typically generates few, very large image instances (between 1 and 100).
+Additionally, its most common area of use --- medical research --- poses further practical constraints on data collection and sharing \cite{national2016principles}.
+As a result, the largest existing volumetric datasets are limited to a few moderately-sized collections (containing between 100 and \num{10000} volumes)~\cite{BRATS_new,lidc-idri,21PAMI-SANet,heller2020kits19challengedata300}.
+However, these larger datasets usually target a complex scientific question that is difficult to address within a single deep-learning task.
 In contrast, even the smallest of widely recognized 2D datasets contain more than \num{60000} images~\cite{Deng2012,Lin2014,Liu2015}, and their primary objective is often to support general-purpose method development, which is reflected in their design.

 In 2D model development, it has become a standard practice to evaluate proposed architectures on a set of benchmark datasets~\cite{he2016a,sandler2018a,liu2022a,vit,swin,xie2017a,tan2019_new}, demonstrating their versatility across different tasks.
 However, the limitations of existing volumetric datasets make it difficult to conduct similar evaluations.
 As a result, the most impactful contributions to the field tend to focus on adapting State-of-the-Art (SotA) 2D architectures to solve specific problems defined by a single dataset~\cite{i2016a,hatamizadeh2022a,xie2021a,tang2022a,wasserthal2023a}.
 While this process can be effective at times, the properties of volumetric datasets make it likely that models optimized specifically for this modality may outperform those that were simply adapted from 2D~\cite{Zheng2015,kim2024a, graham2018a, zhou2023a}.